 And, as we mentioned, pollen is also a natural source of lecithin which helps to break down fats so we can assimilate them properly.

 The addition of just small quantities of bee pollen daily can be especially helpful if your current diet is particularly low in raw fruits and vegetables and high in cooked foods, meat proteins as well as highly processed, canned or packaged foods.

-When we eat enzyme rich foods, we maximize our levels of nutrient absorption and digestion, receiving greater energy from the foods we eat.
-Disease and degeneration is intimately linked to the damaging effects of a diet low in enzymes.
+When we eat enzyme-rich foods, we maximize our levels of nutrient absorption and digestion, receiving greater energy from the foods we eat.
+Disease and degeneration are intimately linked to the damaging effects of a diet low in enzymes.
 It has been suggested by Dr. Edward Howell, author of "Enzyme Nutrition", that our longevity and quality of life suffer as a result.

 Bee pollen is a known aphrodisiac and considered a nutritive and nourishing superfood for the sex glands and organs.
-It has been specifically shown to stimulate the functions of the ovaries and may be a helpful fertility enhancing food source.
-According to Dr. Mercola, "The application of pollen is recommended whenever the end result is obtaining eggs for reproduction."
+It has been specifically shown to stimulate the functions of the ovaries and may be a helpful fertility-enhancing food source.

 In a study conducted by the West China University of Medical Sciences on the influence of bee pollen on pregnant women, "results suggested that bee pollen could improve maternal nutrition without affecting normal fetal development.
 It is a practical and effective nutrient during pregnancy."

 Pregnancy requires "building foods" that nutritionally energize the